kostergroup/SIMsalabim/README.md

 ## How to compile

-1) SIMsalabim uses fpc (free pascal compiler)
+1) SIMsalabim and ZimT use fpc (free pascal compiler)
+- it requires version 3.2.0 or newer.
 - download and install fpc from https://www.freepascal.org/
 - You'll probably want to use (install?) some form of integrated development environment (IDE).
 Popular IDEs include Lazarus and Geany.

-2) Compile SIMsalabim (note: on Linux this is case-sensitve):
+2) Compile SIMsalabim [ZimT] (note: on Linux this is case-sensitve):
-- open a terminal window and go to the SIMsalabim/Units folder
+- open a terminal window and go to the SIMsalabim [ZimT] folder and compile SIMsalabim [ZimT]:
-- within Units, compile the units in the following order:
  <pre><code>
-    fpc TypesAndConstants.pp
-    fpc NumericalUtils.pp
-    fpc InputOutputUtils.pp
- </code></pre>
-- now go back to the SIMsalabim parent folder and compile SIMsalabim:
- <pre><code>
- fpc SIMsalabim
+ fpc SIMsalabim [zimt]
   </code></pre>

 You may see this warning message:
 /usr/bin/ld.bfd: warning: link.res contains output sections; did you forget -T?
 Just ignore this.

 3) Running SIMsalabim:
 - all parameters are specified in device_parameters.txt